mkuthan/mkuthan.github.io/source/_posts/2016-01-29-spark-kafka-integration2.markdown

 This blog post aims to fill this gap in the Spark ecosystem.

-In the [first part](http://mkuthan.github.io/blog/2015/08/06/spark-kafka-integration1/) of the series you learned how to manage Kafka producer using Scala lazy evaluation feature.
-And how to reuse single Kafka producer instance on Spark executor.
+In the [first part](http://mkuthan.github.io/blog/2015/08/06/spark-kafka-integration1/) of the series you learned how to manage Kafka producer using Scala lazy evaluation feature and how to reuse single Kafka producer instance on Spark executor.

-I this blog post you will be learn how to publish stream processing results to Apache Kafka in reliable way.
+In this blog post you will learn how to publish stream processing results to Apache Kafka in reliable way.
-First you will be learn how Kafka Producer is working, how to configure Kafka producer and how to setup Kafka cluster to achieve desired reliability.
+First you will learn how Kafka Producer is working, how to configure Kafka producer and how to setup Kafka cluster to achieve desired reliability.
 In the second part of the blog post,
 I will present how to implement convenient library for sending continuous sequence of RDDs ([DStream](https://spark.apache.org/docs/latest/api/scala/#org.apache.spark.streaming.dstream.DStream))